 Now imagine yourself being told to be in the office 8:30am til 5:00pm Monday to Friday.
 How does that make you feel?

-If you choose to stay, how motivated, engaged & effective will you be?
+If you choose to stay, how motivated, engaged and effective will you be?

-Maybe you’ll start to look for organisations that will give you flexibility, latitude, the space to perform & to be recognised as an individual & team member”.
+Maybe you’ll start to look for organisations that will give you flexibility, latitude, the space to perform and to be recognised as an individual and team member”.

 Coming out of lockdown should be viewed as a piece of organisational transformation

 “The transition from lockdown to post-lockdown should be viewed as piece of organisational transformation.
 Designed, planned, executed in a balanced manner with significant levels of engagement with colleagues and teams.

 If done professionally, brand image with existing & potential colleagues will be enhanced.
 This in turn will attract the best skilled individuals to come and work for you.